monkeyark/558/README.md

 + The FreeRTOS_core/Portable directory contains the files that are specific to a particular microcontroller and or compiler.

-+ The FreeRTOS/FreeRTOS_core/include directory contains the real time kernel header files.
++ The FreeRTOS_core/include directory contains the real time kernel header files.

 See the readme file in the FreeRTOS_core/Portable directory for more information.

++ The FreeRTOS is customized using a configuration file called FreeRTOSConfig.h.

 # Requirements
-The glibc package contains the object files necessary for developing programs that use the standard C libraries.
+The 32-bit glibc package contains the object files necessary for developing programs that use the standard C libraries.
-  - ```$ sudo dnf install glibc-devel```
+  - ```$ sudo dnf install glibc-devel.i686```

 # Compile And Run
   - ```$ make```